What is Give Big Hawai‘i?

-There is a partner fee of 2% to Honolulu Magazine for site management.
+There is a partner fee of 2% to Honolulu Magazine for site management and a GiveGab Platform fee of 3%.
 Credit Card processing fees are an additional 2.2% + $0.30 or donors have the option to use ACH for gifts over $100, and that processing fee is $3.00.

 Donors are given the option to cover the fees and if you choose this option, 100% of your online charitable gift will go to the receiving organization.
 Any donations processed outside of the Giving Day Period, through GiveGab.com, or subsequent recurring donations are subject to transaction fees outlined on the GiveGab.com pricing page: info.givegab.com/pricing.